web3-storage/w3up-cli/README.md

   --help     Show help                                                 [boolean]export-settings
 ```

-To complete the quickstart flow, you need to use a few commands:
+To complete the quickstart flow, you'll need to use a few commands:

 1. [`w3up id`](#id) generates a new identity keypair.
 1. [`w3up register`](#register) associates your email address with your new identity key and grants access to the service.